What Baltimore is Doing To Help

 First, LGBT people often fall into the caregiver role.
 Many caregivers, gay or not, will attest that when you don’t have children and/or a spouse, you tend to be elected mom’s or dad’s caregiver by your siblings.
 The idea is that you don’t have kids to look after, you don’t have a spouse to coo over, so “it’s just easier” for you to do it.

 In some cases, these gay and lesbian caregivers are married.
 And they do have children.
 It’s just that their siblings and their relatives don’t legitimize them.

 Time and again, I see many gay and lesbian people caring for mom or dad, grandma or grandpa, an aunt or an uncle, or even just a friend.
 And often, but not always, it’s because they’re flying solo.

 When I first met other caregivers like myself, which really never happened until my dad went into a facility, I was shocked by the sheer number of “family” (as in “friends of Dorothy” as they say) that seemed to be all over the place.

 And here’s the other side to the double-edge LGBT caregiving sword.
 Going back to being that person with no spouse, and no children, what does that mean for you when you get old?

 It means you might be by yourself.
 Eighty percent of all caregivers are family members, statistics show.
 So who takes care of you if you have no family?
-(You can read about that in part II of my report on LGBT caregivers, coming soon.)

 It’s a cruel, uncomfortable riddle increasingly coming to light and being addressed in communities from coast to coast, albeit slowly.